Search

 by: PebblePad

 We’ve partnered with leading voices in dietetic education to co-create a new digital workbook aligned with the British Dietetic Association’s (BDA) Common Assessment Tool (CAT).
-Built in PebblePad, the workbook is designed to support consistent, competency-based assessment for dietetic students across the UK.
+Built in PebblePad, the workbook is designed to support consistent, competency-based assessment for dietetic learners across the UK.

 What is the Common Assessment Tool (CAT)?